LRN Podcast Will Feature Discussions with Ethics Leaders at Major Organizations and Aims to Elevate the Ethics & Compliance Agenda in Business

 At a time of intensifying focus and scrutiny on business and individual conduct – where ‘do it right’ corporate cultures are an urgent imperative and command unprecedented resources from management and boards, Principled brings to life transformative journeys of leaders who have employed different strategies and approaches to help their companies navigate complex legal and regulatory environments, as well as foster ethical, responsible and inclusive cultures.
 The launch of the podcast is in concert with LRN’s 25th anniversary.

 “We have worked to create a medium that highlights the collective wisdom on ethics, business and compliance.
 We hope that the series will influence the course of the ethics and compliance discipline and illuminate its importance on sustainable business performance,” says Dov Seidman, founder, chairman and CEO of LRN, an ethics and compliance education and technology company.

-The first Principled podcast, “Bringing Organizational Values to Life,” features a discussion with Bertrand Andre Rossert, vice president and chief ethics officer at The World Bank.
+The first Principled podcast, “Bringing Organizational Values to Life,” features a discussion with Bertrand Andre Rossert, Adviser to the Chief Ethics Officer of the World Bank.
 He discusses with LRN’s Susan Divers how a global organization leverages its cultural diversity as a resource and where The World Bank’s E&C program is heading in the next five years.

 The second podcast, “The Importance of Transparency,” hosted by LRN’s Ben DiPietro, features Ellen Hunt, senior vice president and head of audit, ethics and compliance at AARP.
 Their dialogue examines shortcomings in the ethics profession, how risks are converging and how the ethics and compliance function may evolve over the next 25 years.